ajwije/2014-12-06-osu/novice/shell/03-pipefilter.md

 there's no depth recorded for either of those samples.
 Since it's too late to get the information any other way, she must exclude those two files from her analysis.
+She has two options:

+1. Exclude the two files from the analysis
+2. Keep the two files in the directory, but not select them

-She could just delete them using `rm`, but there are actually some analyses she might do later where depth doesn't matter, so instead, she'll just be careful later on to select files using the wildcard expression `*[AB].txt`.
+For the option 1, she could use `rm` to delete the two files.
+However, there are, actually, some analyses she might do later where depth doesn't matter so she prefer option 2.

-As always,
+We can help her rewrite the `wc -l *.txt | sort -n | tail -5` command so that it would select files containing A and B before the ".txt".

+Which is the correct way do it:
-the '\*' matches any number of characters;
-the expression `[AB]` matches either an 'A' or a 'B', so this matches all the valid data files she has.
+(HINT: the '\*' matches any number of characters and the expression `[AB]` matches either an 'A' or a 'B'

+1. `wc -l *[A].txt | sort -n | tail -5`
+2. `wc -l *[B].txt | sort -n | tail -5`
+3. `wc -l *[AB].txt | sort -n | tail -5`
+4. `wc -l *[*].txt | sort -n | tail -5`

 <div class="keypoints" markdown="1">